 Cast small spinner baits along the edges of weed beds and use a slow retrieve.

-Perch are often found together in large numbers of fish that are the same size.
-If you locate a group of jumbo perch you are in for a fun day!
+Perch are often found together in large numbers and tend to be the same size.
+If you come across jumbo perch you are in for a fun day!